PhotonicsTUL/PLaSK/doc/xpl/geometry/2d/objects.rst

    :attr required d{Y}: where **{Y}** is the vertical axis name: Vertical dimension of the rectangle. (float [µm])
    :attr width: Alias for ``d{X}``.
    :attr height: Alias for ``d{Y}``.
+   :attr steps-num: Maximum number of the mesh steps in each direction the object is divided into if it is non-uniform.
+   :attr steps-dist: Minimum step size if the object is non-uniform.

    Either ``material`` or both ``material-top`` and ``material-bottom`` are required.